Category: TRANSCRIPTS: ATLANTA JOURNAL

 has audio

-Monday, 16th June 1913 Felder Leaves Atlanta on Trip to Cincinnati
+Monday, 16th June 1913 Felder Leaves Atlanta on Trip to Cincinnati, The Atlanta Journal

 The Atlanta Journal Monday, June 16, 1913 Thomas B. Felder, the attorney, left Atlanta for Cincinnati Sunday afternoon to be away from the city on a business trip for several days.
 The absence of Mr. Felder from the city is…